-Greg has been Historical Consultant to the BBC TV series Horrible Histories for 13 years.
-He was also the lead adviser on the BAFTA-nominated film Horrible Histories Movie: Rotten Romans (2019), and is currently advising on a new YouTube animated series for children.
-Previously, he was a key historical adviser on Channel 4’s 1066 : The Battle For Middle Earth (2008).
+Greg was the Historical Consultant to the multi-award-winning BBC TV series Horrible Histories for 11 years, and the lead adviser on the BAFTA-nominated film Horrible Histories Movie: Rotten Romans (2019).
+He also advised on YouTube’s animated series for children Corpse Talk.
+Previously, he had been an adviser on Channel 4’s 1066 : The Battle For Middle Earth (2008).

 “FUNNY, FOR A HISTORIAN…”

 Having dabbled in comedy at university, before then becoming part of the sketch and song writing team on Horrible Histories, Greg is known for taking a humorous approach to public speaking.
 He made his solo stage debut at the Hackney Empire for Arts Emergency charity in 2013, has four times guested on the award-winning QI podcast No Such Thing As A Fish, once on Do The Right Thing podcast, and spent 9 bizarre hours on stage as part of Mark Watson’s 27 Hour Comedy Marathon for Comic Relief.
 He regularly gives funny public talks, and spoke to a sold out crowd of 950 people at Hay Festival 2015.
 Greg has twice been a guest on Richard Herring’s comedy interview podcast RHLSTP.